kdavis-mozilla/language-model-generator/README.md

-# language-model-generator
+# Language Model Generator
-A scripts suite that creates language models from the preprocessed Wikipedia text corpora from corpora-preprocessor
+A scripts suite that creates language models from the preprocessed Wikipedia text corpora from [corpora-preprocessor](https://github.com/kdavis-mozilla/corpora-preprocessor).